KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 Cross Navigation
 ---------------------

 A powerful feature of Knowage analytical documents is cross-navigation, i.e., the ability to navigate documents in a browser-like fashion following logical data flows.
 Although crossnavigation is uniformly provided on all documents executed in Knowage Server, each type of document has its own modality to set the link pointing to another document.

-   Notice that the pointer can reference any Knowage document, regardless of the source docuDeclaration of the output parameters
+Notice that the pointer can reference any Knowage document, regardless of the source document.

-   ment.
 For example, a BIRT report can point to a chart, a console, a geo or any other analytical document.

-   In Knowage there are two main typologies of cross navigation:
-   *internal* and *external*.
+In Knowage there are two main typologies of cross navigation: *internal* and *external*.

 *Internal cross navigation* updates one or more areas of a document by clicking on a series, a text, an image or in general on a   selected element of the document.

 *External cross navigation* opens another document by clicking on an element of the main document, allowing in this way the definition of a *navigation path* throughout analytical documents (usually, from very general and aggregated information down to the more detailed and specific information)).
 Indeed, you can add cross navigation also to a document reached by cross navigation.
 This can be helpful to go deeper into an analysis, since each cross navigation step could be a deeper visualization of the data displayed in the starting document.

 It is obviously possible to associate more than one cross navigation to a single document.
 It means that by clicking on different elements of the same document the user can be directed to different documents.

 In this chapter we will examine in depth how to set output/input parameters on documents and, consequently, how to activate the cross navigation.

 The first step is to define the parameters of the target document.
 These do not necessarly coincide with all the filters applied to the document.
 Please refer to Chapter of Behavioural model for more detail on how to manage parameters and their association to documents.

 Therefore it is required to state which parameters among the ones associated to the target document are going to be involved in the   navigation.
 Parameters coming out from the source document are said **output parameters** while the ones that receive values through the association (with the source document) are said **input parameters**.
 By the way, when declaring the parameters they will be called equally **output parameters** at first, since there is no criterion to distinguish output from input before the navigation is configured.

 The definition of the output parameters is performed using the **Manage outputparameters** button (see Figure 5.10) but it differs   from document to document, according to its type.
 We will describe these differences in detail in each dedicated chapter, here we   explain the common steps.

 Declaration of the output parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Enter the **Document details** of the document of interest.
-Then
-   click on **Manage outputparameters** and the **Output parameters**
-   dialog will open.
+Then click on **Manage outputparameters** and the **Output parameters**   dialog will open.

-   Here you have to state which parameters are going to be used as
-   output parameters.
-If, for instance, you select the Date type (Figure
-   5.19), it is possible to choose the format in which your date has
-   been coded.
-The default value is related to the location defined in
+Here you have to state which parameters are going to be used as output parameters.
+If, for instance, you select the Date type (Figure   5.19), it is possible to choose the format in which your date has been coded.
+The default value is related to the location defined in   (**Menu**>\ **Languages**).
-   (**Menu**>\ **Languages**).

    |image86|